 Associates and Bruce L. Schreiner, Attorneys for the Injured, has been litigating personal injury and wrongful death cases in Southwest Florida since 1971.
 With more than four decades of experience helping injury victims, we have the legal knowledge to handle the most complex cases.

 If you or a loved one is injured, call 800-646-1210 today to schedule a free consultation at one of our offices in Fort Myers, Naples, Cape Coral or Port Charlotte.Truck Driver Fatigue is a Top Cause of Collisions

-In 2012, drowsy driving was a cause of more than 12 percent of the 129,120 crashes involving large trucks or buses according to the Federal Motor Carrier Safety Administration (FMCSA) .
+Drowsy driving is believed by be involved in as many as 25 percent of all crashes involving large trucks or buses according to the Federal Motor Carrier Safety Administration (FMCSA) .

 The Centers for Disease Control and Prevention reports that drowsiness makes drivers less attentive, slows reaction time and impacts decision-making abilities.
 In fact a person who is awake for 24 hours has the equivalent of a blood-alcohol content of .10, which is above the .08 legal limit and well above the .04 limit in place for commercial drivers.